fhumbertodf/dicionario/Textos01.md

 His name is Mr. Parker.
 The school bell rings at 8.45 a.m.
 Jessica hugs and kisses her Mom goodbye.
-Jessica's Mom says "I love you."
+Jessica's Mom says "I love you!".
 At 9 a.m, Jessica stands for the National anthem.
 Mr. Parker calls out children's names.
 Each child yells back "here!".